Skip main navigation

 Tips to Improve Social Fitness

-Whether deployed or at home, you rely on your social networks to help you cope with the challenges of military life.
+Whether deployed or at home, social networks can help you cope with the challenges of military life.
 However, as a service member, it can sometimes be challenging to build or maintain your relationships.
-Try these tips to help you stay close to your family, friends and fellow service members.
+Try these tips to help you stay close to your family, friends, and fellow service members.

 Make Yourself Available.
 Building close relationships take time.
 Even with demanding or conflicting schedules, it is important to set aside time for relationships and to connect with others.

 Attend Social Activities.
-Check out your Morale, Welfare and Recreation (MWR) program to find fun activities and meet new people.
+Check out your Morale, Welfare and Recreation program (listed below) to find fun activities and meet new people.
 While deployed, try to spend some of your downtime around others – even if it's something as simple as playing a game of catch.

 Build Trust.
 Strive to be honest and open in your relationships.
 To help your unit start to build group trust, find ways to have fun together, show vulnerability, and work to define your group's identity.

 Show Up for Others.
 Look out for your friends.
-If you notice anyone isolating him or herself, reach out to talk and try to draw them into group activities.
+If you notice anyone isolating themselves, reach out to talk and try to draw them into group activities.

 What Line Leaders Can Do

-As a leader, you can also spot problems early and intervene to prevent them from getting worse.
+As a leader, you can also spot problems early-on and intervene to prevent them from getting worse.
 If you notice a service member withdrawing from others, reach out and offer them support.
-Try out these tips for starting a conversation.
 Isolation may be a sign that someone is experiencing a psychological health concern or potentially dealing with relationship problems.
 By promoting strong psychological health, line leaders help service members and the unit thrive.

 Additional Resources: